 - Sometimes, we may have to ask you to give us more proof of your funding- perhaps more than once.
 The U.S. government requires that we be sure, to the best of our ability, that you will have enough financial support during your stay.

 - Complete the international financial statement, all necessary affidavits and the required evidence as you are applying for admission.
 You can submit electronically (scan or fax) or mail us copies.
 Do not send us originals.
 Keep the originals to take to your visa interview.

 - If you follow these instructions, once you are accepted, your form I-20 will be issued quickly.

 Your funding can come from any combination of sources in the U.S. or abroad.

 - Funds from "Sponsors" (parents, relatives, friends, organizations).
 You may have as many sponsors as you need.
-Sponsors may provide you with support in the form of money and/or room and board.
-Free room and board is when you live with someone and don’t have to pay for your room or food.
+Sponsors may provide you with support in the form of money and/or housing and meals.
+Free housing and meals is when you live with someone and don’t have to pay for your room or food.

 - WARNING #1 It is highly recommended that at least part of your financial support come from your home country.
 This helps when you apply for your student visa.

 - WARNING # 2 A sponsor should promise only as much money as he or she is capable of giving you.
 A sponsor should promise only what he or she intends to give and only as much as can be afforded.